typora/support.typora.io/_posts/2016-05-02-Install and Use Pandoc.md

 Download installer from **[Download Page](https://github.com/jgm/pandoc/releases/latest)** and install or update [Pandoc](http://pandoc.org/).

+You may need to restart Typora after install Pandoc for Typora to find Pandoc in PATH.

 For windows users, if Typora still saying it cannot found Pandoc, you may need try to restart your PC.

 # Pandoc Integration